Senate Republicans move against ‘nutty’ House member in widening GOP rift

 “That puts every single member of our conference in a very difficult position — having to take an up-or-down vote” on Greene, said one House Republican official, who spoke on the condition of anonymity to speak about internal discussions.
 “The worst-case scenario is to take this to the floor.”

 A McCarthy aide did not respond to a request for comment Tuesday.
-McCarthy himself was in Houston for an event with fellow House Republicans taking aim at President Biden’s recent executive actions that targeted the fossil fuel industry; he did not address Cheney or Greene during a news conference there.
+He was in Houston for an event with fellow House Republicans taking aim at President Biden’s recent executive actions that targeted the fossil fuel industry; he did not address Cheney or Greene during a news conference there.
 Later Tuesday, McCarthy returned to Washington and met with Greene in his Capitol office.
 He then convened a previously unscheduled meeting of the House GOP steering committee, which makes recommendations on committee assignments.

 Greene on Tuesday circulated a letter of support from Republican leaders in her northwest Georgia congressional district.